lassegit/lassegit.github.io/src/posts/countries-with-nigerian-demographics.md

 | 2050 | 398                             | 102.03%             |
 | 2100 | 790                             | 98.49%              |

-Applying the same population growth rate to other countries' 1960 population, we can better understand what tremendous pressure this must but on countries in general.
+Applying the same population growth rate to other countries' 1960 population, we can better understand what tremendous pressure this must but on countries.
 Below we have countries populations in millions had they had they same population growth as Nigeria from 1960 and onwards.
+Germany's population in 1960 were 73.10 million if we apply Nigeria's population growth, as shown above, Germany's population would have been:

 | Year | Germany (population in million) |
 |------|---------------------------------|